 - Meat is packed for freezing — If you buy large quantities at the grocery store, you need to repack the meat to freeze it.
 When purchase a side of beef, this is done for you.

-- Excellent pricing — Buying a side of beef can help you keep more money in your savings account by spending less money vs. regular grocery store prices.
+- Excellent pricing — Buying a side of beef can save you money over regular grocery store prices.
 However, it is possible to save more at the grocery store by watching for sales.

 The advantages of buying beef at the supermarket are: